SpiritXIV/Origins-Ascended/README.md

 - Impact: 2

 Power:
-- Soft Skin
+- Soft Skin:
 Arrows do twice as much damage.

-- Protective Shell
+- Protective Shell:
 Your hard sheel can protect you from damage,
 Gives you resistance 5, Blindness, and Slowness.

-- Iron Egg
+- Iron Egg:
 Eggs to 4 more damage.

-- Panic
+- Panic:
 When you get hit, you panic, giving you speed 1.

-- Egg Like Body
+- Egg Like Body:
 You are 53% the size of a normal player.

-- Heavy Body
+- Heavy Body:
 Your shell makes you harder to swim.